 Graphic Equalizers were most commonly used in professional recording in the 20th century, given their versatility and ease of use.
 However, they are not as precise as the parametric equalizers and nowadays are not that common.
 They are still used mostly for PA calibration in live venues or concerts.

-They’re different types of graphic equalizers, the most common is the octave graphic equalizer, which has 10 frequency controls.
-This is pretty consistent because the audible bandwidth runs 10 octaves that are 30 Hz, 60 Hz, 125 Hz, 250 Hz, 500 Hz, 1 KHz, 2 KHz, 4 KHz, 8 KHz, 16 KHz.
-And it is in those frequencies where we can increase or decrease the intensity of the audio signal.
+There are different types of graphic equalizers; the most common is the octave graphic equalizer, which has ten frequency controls.
+These frequency controls are pretty consistent because the audible bandwidth runs 10 octaves: 30 Hz, 60 Hz, 125 Hz, 250 Hz, 500 Hz, 1 kHz, 2 kHz, 4 kHz, 8 kHz, and 16 kHz.
+It is in those frequencies where we can increase or decrease the intensity of the audio signal.

 The Parametric Equalizer is the most precise and versatile of the types of EQ because it lets you select the center frequency you want to equalize and the bandwidth and gain.
 There are also multi-band parametric equalizers, which is usually the norm, being a 4-band parametric EQ the most common.
 It is also a complex equalizer and can be hard to set up when you don’t have a graphical representation (analog hardware).
 Although, nowadays it is very easy to use in digital mixers or computers with the graphic view.

 With a Parametric EQ, you can also choose the type of filter.
 It can be low-pass, hi-pass, band-pass, notch, etc. This way you can eliminate or attenuate unwanted frequencies, noise, or interference.
 Such problems usually happen in a specific frequency range, so a parametric equalizer is ideal for this purpose.